-Note: if there is any issue in Getting AAD (device) token, then you will see some error in the after below entry.
+Note: if there is any issue in Getting the AAD (device) token, then you will see some error in the after below entry.

-Only AAD token is not enough to download the ConfigMgr binaries.
+Only the AAD token is not enough to download the ConfigMgr binaries.
 CCM token is also required.
 Let us discuss the CCM token validation process next.

-After validating AAD token, next Win 10 will request for ConfigMgr client (CCM) token.
-As shown below, the Windows 10 device requests CCM token to CMG via the Security Token Service communication channel (CCM_STS).
+After validating the AAD token, next Win 10 will request for ConfigMgr client (CCM) token.
+As shown below, the Windows 10 device requests a CCM token to CMG via the Security Token Service communication channel (CCM_STS).

 You can confirm this request event from Ccmsetup.log (ConfigMgr client logs).

 Step 4.
 CMG connection point receive the CCM Token request from CMG

 CMG receives CCM token requests and redirects to the ConfigMgr CMG connection point.
 CMG acts as a proxy or mediator between Win 10 device and ConfigMgr server.

 You can verify this event from CMGService.log (CMG Azure server: E:\approot\logs).

 ConfigMgr server receives the CCM Token validation requests from CMG.
 Below log in ConfigMgr server logs these events.